manirul7465/nish-product-assignment/README.md

 ● Niche products website, This site has order cancel, manage orders, add products, make an admin.
 ● The user can see her dashboard.
+● user also can cancelled his order.
+● Admin can write shipped to confirm user get products.
 ● Admin can manage products and handle this website.

 Description:THIS IS handicraft jewellery related website. u can vist this site and